Skip to main content

 June 20, 2023

-When a cell divides, faithfully replicating its DNA is essential – the life of the cell is on the line This year’s recipient of the 2023 Harry and Samuel Mann Outstanding Graduate Student Award, Jumana Badar, is carrying out research to determine how cells ensure DNA is replicated correctly, a question that is central to how healthy cells reproduce and how drugs that make this process more difficult for the cell could be optimized to target cancer cells , Click to open gallery view Credit: “I am honored and humbled to be chosen as this year’s recipient,” she said “This award will enable me to seek out opportunities to gain new skills and exercise the ones I already have” When cells replicate, the DNA strands must separate from one another to form what is called a “replication fork” to allow each strand to be copied A fifth-year PhD candidate in the lab of Marcus Smolka, Badar uses mass spectrometry-based proteomics in combination with genetics and functional...
+When a cell divides, faithfully replicating its DNA is essential – the life of the cell is on the line.
+This year’s recipient of the 2023 Harry and Samuel Mann Outstanding Graduate Student Award, Jumana Badar, is carrying out research to determine how cells ensure DNA is replicated correctly, a question that is central to how healthy cells reproduce and how drugs that make this process more difficult for the cell could be optimized to target cancer cells. , Click to open gallery view Credit: “I am honored and humbled to be chosen as this year’s recipient,” she said.
+“This award will enable me to seek out opportunities to gain new skills and exercise the ones I already have.”
+When cells replicate, the DNA strands must separate from one another to form what is called a...

 May 19, 2023